Thokas99/Digital_Epidemiology/README.md

 ### Stochastic and Deterministic Simulations

 We have replicated the stochastic and deterministic simulations of the SIRS model described by "_Arenas et al._" in their study.
 All code is implemented in **python**.
-The stochastic simulations use the Euler Maruyama method and The deterministic one use RK45 from _solve.ivp_
+The stochastic simulations use the Euler Maruyama method and The deterministic one use RK45 from `solve_ivp` function of the `scipy.integrate` module

 ## Repository Structure
 ### [Scripts](scripts)